AdaRoseCannon/pwa-talks/ffconf.md

 ## Lovely Web Features

-* The web is designed so that sites can be made without specialised knowlege of specific platforms.
+* Ease of use - The web is designed so that sites can be made without specialised knowlege of specific platforms.

 * It's designed to be fast on low performance devices.
- * Animates fast
+ * Animates fast - 60FPS
- * Start fast
+ * Start fast so users can engage with your content before downloading is finished

 * Can be interpreted to work anywhere
  * Desktop Computers
  * TVs